Planning Your Next DHAG 2: Activities, People, & Costs for Doing the Work

 - Clearly articulate the roles and responsibilities of all named participants, including consultants and advisory board members.

 The DHAG program offers three levels of funding that correspond to both the stage of the project and its budgetary needs.
 The three levels are described in detail on pages 1-2 of the Notice of Funding Opportunity.

 Your budget form and budget justification serve two roles.
 When your project is funded, this form is the legal document that will determine how your funds are allocated and can be used.

 When your project is reviewed, these documents are also assessed to determine whether your project is a good investment of NEH funds, and whether the funds are appropriate to the completion of the work.

-This is why the budget justification, which is now required for all grant proposals, is so important.
+This is why the budget justification is so important.

 Here are some trends we’ve observed in recent grant budgets: